Sminnie09/ST558Project2Repo/SaturdayAnalysis.md

 For this example the first linear regression model was selected to demonstrate predicting with test data and calculating the root mean square error (RMSE).
-RMSE for the testing data set are also used to select the best model.
+RMSE for the testing data set is also used to select the best model.
 The `predict` function was used to make a prediction and the `RMSE` function was used to calculate the RMSE.